mlestina/data_clean1a/README.md

 # Clean & Analyze Employee Exit Surveys

-## Please refer to .ipynb notebook attached for python scripts and printout of data
+## Please refer to clean1b.ipynb notebook attached for python scripts and printout of data

 ### It is said that about 50% of a data scientist's job is spent on cleaning and transforming data.
 Hence the motivation for this project.